jaburke166/deepgpet/README.md

 ## Getting started

-To get a local copy up, follow the steps in `quick_start.txt`, or follow the instructions below.
+To get a local copy up, follow the instructions below.

-1. You will need a local installation of Python to run AutoMorphalyzer.
+1. You will need a local installation of Python to run DeepGPET.
 We recommend a lightweight package management system such as Miniconda.
 Follow the instructions [here](https://docs.anaconda.com/free/miniconda/miniconda-install/) to download Miniconda for your desired operating system.

-2. After downloading, navigate and open the Anaconda Prompt and clone the AutoMorphalyzer repository.
+2. After downloading, navigate and open the Anaconda Prompt and clone the DeepGPET repository.

 ```
 git clone https://github.com/jaburke166/deepgpet.git